nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

 To create an nRF Cloud account, complete the following steps:

-1. Go to `nRF Cloud`_ and click :guilabel:`Register`.
+1. Open the `nRF Cloud`_ landing page and click :guilabel:`Register`.
 #.
 Enter your email address and choose a password, then click :guilabel:`Create Account`.
    nRF Cloud will send you a verification email.
 #.
 Copy the 6-digit verification code and paste it into the registration dialog box.
-   If you do not see the verification email, check your junk mail for an email from no-reply@verificationemail.com.
+   If you do not see the verification email, check your junk mail for an email from ``no-reply@verificationemail.com``.

    If you closed the registration dialog box, you can repeat Step 1 and then click :guilabel:`Already have a code?`.
    Then enter your email and the verification code.

-You can now sign in on `nRF Cloud`_ with your email and the password you chose.
+You can now log in with your email and the password you chose.
-After signing in, you are taken to the dashboard view that displays your device count and service usage.
+After logging in, you are taken to the dashboard view that displays your device count and service usage.

 .. _nrf9160_gs_connect_to_cloud: